ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back.md

 So yes, I remember that day in Computational Theory vividly.

 I was in Halligan 101.
 Sitting on the right side of the class room, in the front and listening to Professor Laing break down state machines.
-It was a sunny spring afternoon in Medford, Massachussetts.
+It was a sunny spring afternoon in Medford, Massachusetts.
 I sat in the front, in a plastic chair with metal legs, right "desk-arm" wrapping around and holding my notebook sturdily as I scribbled down key points from the lecture.

 While I do not remember my outfit.
 That was the baggy jean days days.
 The long Tee days.
 Tight corn-rows under the doo-rag days.
 And I was always dressed that way, not knowing how to let go of my hood, to let go of me.
 Still finding me.
 Still looking for me.
 Wanting to hold onto every thing that defined who I was, yet still looking for who I would become.